-The ACUMEN Adventurous Portfolio returned 0.54% in January and the IA Flexible Investment sector rose 1.03%.
-The portfolio has a rolling 1-year return of 19.47%.
+The ACUMEN Adventurous Portfolio (GBP) returned 1.34% in January.
+The Market Composite Benchmark and the IA Flexible Investment sector returned 3.07% and 0.58% respectively.
+The portfolio has a rolling 1-year return of 12.19%.

 The value of an investment in the Protection Portfolios, ACUMEN Portfolios or Tavistock PROFILES may fall as well as rise.
 Past performance should not be seen as an indication of future performance.
 Source of data: Tavistock Asset Management Limited, Thomson Reuters and Lipper for Investment Management unless otherwise stated.